chapter five

 This chapter covers

-• Different search methods: keyword, vector, graph, and structure-based search
+• Using keyword, vector, graph, and structure-based search methods

-• Implementing vector search from scratch with embeddings, chunking, and similarity calculation
+• Implementing vector search from scratch with embeddings, chunking, and similarity calculations

-In Chapters 2 through 4, we built the foundation of an AI agent: connecting to LLMs, implementing tool use, and creating the agent loop.
+We’ve built the foundation of an AI agent: connecting to large language models (LLMs), implementing tool use, and creating the agent loop.
 Now we enter a new phase.
-As figure 5.1 shows, we’ll now enhance our basic agent with context engineering strategies.
-This chapter tackles the first of these enhancements: building knowledge bases with RAG (Retrieval-Augmented Generation).
+As figure 5.1 shows, we’ll enhance our basic agent with context-engineering strategies.
+This chapter tackles the first of these enhancements: building knowledge bases with retrieval-augmented generation (RAG).

 We’ll begin with the basic components of vector search: how embeddings capture text meaning, why chunking is necessary, and how vector databases operate.
 We’ll implement a mini vector search system to experience the full flow.
-Next, we extend to structure-based search using GAIA benchmark zip file problems, where the agent navigates folder structures and reads files like a human developer.
-Finally, we introduce the Callback pattern for extending agent behavior, implementing Human in the Loop approval and automatic search result compression.
+Next, we’ll extend this system to structure-based search using General AI Assistants (GAIA) benchmark zip file problems, in which the agent navigates folder structures and reads files like a human developer.
+Finally, we’ll see how to use the callback pattern to extend agent behavior, as well as to implement human-in-the-loop (HITL) approval and automatic search result compression.

 5.1 The problem of using internal data